-My specific expertise in & replenishment evolved while I was leader of a project team at Canadian Tire in Toronto, Canada.
-Our team had an ambitious, though simple, mandate: to completely redesign how the forecasting & replenishment works in , from factory to shelf.
-As we honed the design we developed a set of timeless , based on tailoring and applying to retail, strategies that were already working in manufacturing.
+My specific expertise in forecasting & replenishment evolved while I was leader of a project team at Canadian Tire in Toronto, Canada.
+Our team had an ambitious, though simple, mandate: to completely redesign how the forecasting & replenishment process works in retail, from factory to shelf.
+As we honed the design we developed a set of timeless principles, based on tailoring and applying to retail, strategies that were already working in manufacturing.

 Once that valuable experience was behind me, I decided to team up with a colleague to share the approach and principles that we had used so successfully with other retailers.
 It gives me a very unique perspective – as a consultant.
 I can readily admit to “walking a mile in your shoes” – since I’ve been in the role of leading a retail team charged with changing the forecasting & replenishment process and function.